 Storied Strings: The Guitar in American Art is the first exhibition to explore the instrument’s symbolism in American art from the early 19th century to the present day.
-Featuring 125 works of art, as well as 35 musical instruments, the exhibition will demonstrate that guitars figure prominently in the visual stories Americans tell themselves about themselves—their histories, identities, and aspirations.
-The accompanying 300-page catalogue positions the guitar within a nexus of art, music, literature, and cultural histories.
-After its run at the Virginia Museum of Fine Arts, Storied Strings: The Guitar in American Art will travel to the Frist Art Museum, in Nashville (May 26–August 13, 2023).
+Featuring 125 works of art, as well as 35 musical instruments, the exhibition demonstrates that guitars figure prominently in the visual stories Americans tell themselves about themselves—their histories, identities, and aspirations.
+The guitar—portable, affordable, and ubiquitous—appears in American art more than any other instrument, and this exhibition explores those depictions as well as the human ambitions, intentions, and connections facilitated by the instrument—a powerful tool and elastic emblem.

 Storied Strings: The Guitar in American Art is organized by the Virginia Museum of Fine Arts.
 The exhibition is curated by Dr. Leo Mazow, VMFA’s Louise B. and J. Harwood Cochrane Curator of American Art.

-Jessie with Guitar, 1957, Thomas Hart Benton (American, 1889–1975), oil on canvas.
-Jessie Benton Collection.
-Image © 2022 T.H. and R.P.
+Jessie with Guitar, 1957, Thomas Hart Benton (American, 1889–1975), oil on canvas, 42 x 30 ½ in.
+Jessie Benton Collection © 2022 T.H. and R.P.
 Benton Trusts / Licensed by Artists Rights Society (ARS), New York